 Bentonite is widely used in civil engineering.
 It can be very useful as drilling fluid.
-In addition, it is often used on contaminated sites.
-Bentonite is then used to isolate the site together with a diaphragm wall.
+In addition, it is often used on contaminated sites to isolate the site together with a diaphragm wall.
 Furthermore, this type of clay is used in a litter box, because it has an absorbent effect when it comes in contact with urine.
 Further applications of bentonite can be found in metal foundries, wine clarification, and the improvement of sandy soils in agriculture.

-In the horizontal directional drilling world bentonite is used for various reasons.
-It is mainly used to keep the borehole open and to transport the soil or sand from the borehole to the surface.
-The bentonite solution can be thick or thin.
-The thin solution is mainly used for sandy soils, so more sand can be transported to the beginning or end of the borehole.
-When drilling in gravel soils, a thicker solution is used.
+Within the Horizontal Directional Drilling (HDD) industry, underground pipes and tubes are constructed or repaired with the use of horizontal drillings.
+The main advantage is that the road does not have to be deconstructed to realize the drilling and it is possible to drill underneath a river.
+To perform these horizontal drilling, you need a bentonite mixture.
+This is mainly used to keep the borehole open and to transport the soil or sand from the borehole to the surface.
+The bentonite mixture can be thick or thin.
+The thin mixture is mainly used for sandy soils, so a bigger amount of sand can be transported to the beginning or end of the borehole.
+When drilling in gravel soils, a thicker mixture is used.
 This looks like a kind of gel and is useful to keep the gravel in the borehole on the side, so you create a kind of solid hole.
-In addition, the thicker solution is used as a kind of lubricant to allow the steel tubes to slide through the soil.
-This is important as these rods have to pass through the ground from several hundreds of meters up to 2-3 kilometers.
+In addition, the thicker solution is used as a kind of lubricant to allow the steel tubes to slide through the soil up to 2-3 kilometers.

 Are you interested?